Go back

 Types of iron

-Iron is the most commonly used hard metal, but in its pure state it does not have many applications except if its magnetic potential is used.
+Iron is one of the most widely used hard metals, but in its pure state it does not have many applications except if its magnetic potential is used.
 This material is frequently used in the formation of iron and steel products, as the main element or with other alloys, both metallic and non-metallic.

 Pig iron